KalaKit/KalaExtract/docs/spec_1_0.md

 ## Commands

-All errors are printed directly to the return value as string, out values as passed as `outParam&`.
+All errors are printed directly to the console output as string.

+### Create a new target binary

+The purpose of this command is to let you create any binary file at any path so you can pass data to it with **KalaExtract**.

+Command: kalaextract --create x

+- create a basic binary at path `x`
+- useful for creating empty binaries you can pass bundles directly into

-### Inspect existing binary bundle data inside a binary
+### Get existing binary bundle data

+Printed bundle data:
+- name
+- index
+- decompressed size
+- compressed size
+- the byte where the bundle data starts
+- the byte where the bundle data ends

-Command: kalaextract inspect all / kalaextract inspect
+Command: kalaextract --get --all x

-- confirms if keyword exists
-- shows all bundle names and compressed/decompressed size of each bundle
+- gets all **bundle data** of each bundle from target binary `x`
 - all params are required

-- command: kalaextract inspect x
-- inspects the size, data of your chosen bundle by name
-- all params are required

-### Get existing binary bundle struct data from binary

 Command: kalaextract --get x y

-- returns binary bundle by name x from exe y as struct which contains bundle binary, bundle name, bundle index, bundle decompressed size and bundle compressed size
-- useful for debugging or getting specific data
-- useless in manually run cli because it doesnt print the value, only useful in game or when running in program when you want specific data from the exe itself
+- gets the **bundle data** of your chosen bundle by name/index `x` from target binary `y`
 - all params are required

+### Replace existing binary bundle

+Command: kalaextract --replace x y z

+- very dangerous if misused because old data is lost forever
+- replaces target binary bundle with name/index `x` with new file `y` in target binary `z`
+- all params are required

-### Compress external file/dir into a binary bundle inside target binary
+### Compress/store external file/dir

 The `--compress` flag is optional, if the target bundle is already marked with the **supported compression extension** and `--compress` is used then the bundle is stored as is.

 Command: kalaextract --compress --all x

-- compresses all files and folders (except kalaextract itself) in current dir with their name and compressed size and uncompressed size into x exe
+- compresses all files and folders (except kalaextract itself) in current dir with their name and compressed size and uncompressed size into file `x`

 Command: kalaextract --compress x y z

-- compresses x path with y name to z exe
+- compresses path `x` with name `y` inside target binary `z`

 Command: kalaextract --compress x y

-- compresses x path to y exe
+- compresses path `x` inside target binary `y`

-### Decompress existing binary bundle from a binary
+### Decompress existing binary bundle

 The `--decompress` flag is optional, if the target bundle is already not marked with the **supported compression extension** and `--decompress` is used then the bundle is returned as is.

 Command: kalaextract --decompress all x y

-- decompresses all files from y exe to x path
+- decompresses all files to path `x` from target binary `y`

-Command: kalaextract --decompress x y z w
+Command: kalaextract --decompress x y z

-- decompresses x file with y name to z path from w exe
+- decompresses bundle with name/index `x` to path `y` from target binary `z`

-### Replace existing binary bundle from a binary

-Command: kalaextract --replace x y z w

-- very dangerous if misused because old data is lost forever
-- passes x path with y name to w exe
-- z is the target bundle that will be replaced, it can either be the original bundle name or index
-- all params are required

 ---